GETHIP-Archive/get-hip-project-2016-christmas-tree-rental/README.md

 ###DB

 The DB (Database) root directory of this project's repository will contain an exported CSV file (`.csv`) and/or Excel Spreadsheet (`.xls`) depicting the structure of our database.
-Our database will be hosted on James Getrost's own server, and managed through the phpmyadmin platform, and possible MySQL Workbench in the future.
+Our database will be hosted on James Getrost's own server, and managed through the phpmyadmin platform, and possibly MySQL Workbench in the future.
 Currently our database is titled `rental` and contains two tables named `decorations` and `cart`.

 ####Decorations